Bluevale and Whitevale Towers: Design

 The design of the Bluevale and Whitevale Towers was based on brutalist architecture, a type of architecture which became popular particularly following World War II.
 The towers' basic design concept was based on brutal purity to the design, featuring a square plan shape and continuous balconies surrounding each of the towers' four sides.
 Whilst looking upwards at the buildings, the simple form of the square identical rings stacked one upon the other soaring upwards was described as "a powerful and photogenic form".
 Both buildings use of harsh unrelenting use of concrete, rigid geometry and uncompromising repetitive forms of construction were said to "demonstrate that the buildings are pure examples of Brutalism".

-In total, both towers contained 31 floors, whilst only 29 were occupied.
+In total, both towers contained 31 floors including the roof, with 29 floors being inhabitable; one less than the point blocks of the Red Road estate.
 Both towers combined contained 348 flats, and at their time of opening in 1968, were considered a "modern development among other projects done to purge the blight of the city's slum tenement communities".